gitGNU/gnu_stribog/README.txt

 Stribog the sensing platform README file.
 The end of this file contains license and copyright notes for the project.

-ATTENTION stribog is in his pre-alpha stage. he is not functional yet.
+ATTENTION stribog is in his alpha stage. he is not functional yet.

 The project is located at http://savannah.nongnu.org/projects/stribog